What sets ISF apart

 German Language and Literature

 The study of a world language is an essential component of the SABIS® Educational System and everyday life at ISF.
 At ISF, all students from Kindergarten through Grade 10 study German as a world language.
 As with English, German is also taught at various levels - Foreign Beginner, Intermediate, Advanced, and German Regular - to suit students’ abilities and backgrounds.
-Typically, non-native speakers of German advance one level each year and join the German native-speaker level after three years.
+Typically, non-native speakers of German advance one level each year and some are able to join the German native-speaker level.